COVID-19 Crisis Fuels Treasury Digital Transformation

 Navigating this current volatile environment without the proper tools in place will lead to the treasurer’s inability to provide the CFO with a reliable or timely picture of their company’s risk profile.
 Conducting analyses in real-time with data integrity will be the biggest challenge, hampering the company’s ability to closely monitor market developments and resulting in significant cash fluctuations impacted by the rate volatility.

-Today’s best of breed solutions are cloud-based and enable end-to-end global visibility with business intelligence tools.
+Today’s best-of-breed solutions are cloud-based and enable end-to-end global visibility with business intelligence tools, which is imperative for COVID-19 and digital transformation.
 These systems utilize intelligence to scrub data and alert and remove any anomalies to ultimately provide strategic insight into risk strategies that mitigate losses and maximize gains.

 The absence of digitally enabled finance and treasury tools resulted in various disruptions, including: